sts10/radiation/README.md

 # Hopefully Coming Soon

 - Smoother installation and usage processes.
-- Permalinks for each post.
+- Individual pages for each post.
 - Pagination
 - Support for multiple text editors
 - Easier way to edit existing posts